Lost Cause of the Confederacy: The Clansman

 To publicize his views further, Dixon rewrote The Clansman as a play.
 Like the novel, it was a great commercial success; there were multiple touring companies presenting the play simultaneously in different cities.
 Sometimes, it was banned.
-Birth of a Nation is actually based on the play, which was unpublished until 2007, rather than directly on the novel.
+The film Birth of a Nation is actually based on the play, rather than directly on the novel.
+In 1914, D.W.
+Griffith had become interested in The Clansman, and the two collaborated on the project which resulted in The Birth of a Nation.